OrangeC93/Causality/Matching_and_Propensity_score.md

 ## Greedy(nearest-neighbor) matching
 步骤:
-1. randomly order list of treated subjects and control subjects
+1. Randomly order list of treated subjects and control subjects
-2. start with the first treated subject.
+2. Start with the first treated subject.
 Match to the control with the smallest distance (this is greedy)
-3. remove the matched control from the list of available matches
+3. Remove the matched control from the list of available matches
-4. move on to the next treated subject.
+4. Move on to the next treated subject.
 Match to the control with the smallest distance.
-5. repeat step 3 and 4 until you have matched all treated subjects
+5. Repeat step 3 and 4 until you have matched all treated subjects

 好处：（1）直接，简单，容易解释，很快